The Life Sciences Law Review: China

 In vitro diagnostic reagents for blood screening and radionuclide indicators are not considered device-type IVDs and are regulated as drugs.
 The IVD Measures also divide IVDs into three classes (I, II, III), III being the highest risk and I being the lowest.

-The NMPA issued a notice in 2009 on review of drug and device combination products.17 If the primary mode of action of a product is medicinal, the CDE will review it as a drug, or lead a joint and parallel review by both the CDE and the CMDE.
+The NMPA issued a notice in 2009 on review of drug and device combination products.20 If the primary mode of action of a product is medicinal, the CDE will review it as a drug, or lead a joint and parallel review by both the CDE and the CMDE.
 If the primary mode of action of a product is not medicinal, the CMDE will review it as a device, or lead a joint and parallel review by the CMDE and CDE.
-One example of a product that the NMPA may treat as a combination product is a tissue-engineered product, which may be considered a medical device that would also have to meet certain requirements particular to the development of a biological product.18 The 2019 draft DRR reinforces this framework, and notes that where a drug-device combination product has been approved as a drug, subsequent products will also be approved.
+One example of a product that the NMPA may treat as a combination product is a tissue-engineered product, which may be considered a medical device that would also have to meet certain requirements particular to the development of a biological product.21 The newly revised DRR reinforces this framework, and notes that where a drug-device combination product has been approved as a drug, subsequent products will also be approved.
 It also makes it clear that the CMDE must review device data for drug-dominant combination products prior to the NMPA conducting a final review for approval.

 iv Non-clinical studies

 Both drugs and devices require various non-clinical and clinical testing to support marketing.
-Non-clinical studies for drugs must comply with the NMPA Drug Good Laboratory Practice Regulations,19 and must be conducted by institutions and laboratories that have been certified by the NMPA.
+Non-clinical studies for drugs must comply with the NMPA Drug Good Laboratory Practice Regulations,22 and must be conducted by institutions and laboratories that have been certified by the NMPA.
 The NMPA also accredits laboratories that conduct pretrial type testing for Class II and III devices.

 v Clinical studies and data